wp-plugins/the-welcomizer/readme.txt

 Known issues:
 -
-- The file uploader plugin is in english only and the code is not yet ready for translation.
+- The file uploader plugin is not yet ready for translation.

 Have you done something cool with The Welcomizer and would like to share it with others?